-This control lets you direct InterChangeTM to automatically modify file names of Macintosh Files and Folders that cannot be mapped to the Synclavier®'s 8-character file name limitation.
+This control lets you direct InterChange[TM] to automatically modify file names of Macintosh Files and Folders that cannot be mapped to the Synclavier®'s 8-character file name limitation when the files are exported to a Synclavier® hard drive or Disk Image File.
 This control should be used with caution as there are many cases where files will be overwritten if this option is selected.
-For example, if a Macintosh folder contain two files one named "TUBA\C#4\LOUD" and "TUBA\C#4\SOFT" the result of an export would be a single file called "TUBA\C#4".
+For example, if a Macintosh folder contain two files one named "TUBA_C#4_LOUD" and "TUBA_C#4_SOFT" the result of an export would be a single file called "TUBA_C#4".